 Each semester students - in consultation with their Site Educators - prepare a Learning Covenant for the year.
-The learning covenant is open to revision at the beginning of the second semester.
-The Learning Covenant consists of at least one outcome related to self, two to three site-related outcomes, and one to two peer group outcomes for a total of four to six outcomes (each complete with their action plan, evaluation criteria and resources).
-The 'self' outcome should help the student to reflect on their own personality, sense of vocation, or patterns of relating to others, etc., both in the site and in the peer group.
-The site-specific outcomes facilitate student learning around the practices of ministry.
-The peer group outcome(s) should name one or more particular aspects of integrative learning between site and coursework that the student wants to accomplish.
+The Learning Covenant is open to revision at the beginning of the second semester.
+The Learning Covenant consists of one outcome related to spirituality, two site-related outcomes, and one peer group outcome for a total of four outcomes (each complete with their action plan, evaluation criteria and resources).